-We all know how important strength training is for health and fitness, but what makes it so special that it carries the potential to completely transform your body composition?
-If you aren’t including strength training into your fitness regimen, it will be the single greatest change you can make that will take your fitness, both internal and external, to the next level.
+We all know how important strength training is for health and fitness, but what makes it so special that it has the potential to completely transform your body?
+If you aren’t including strength training into your fitness program, it will be the single greatest change you can make that will take your fitness, both internal and external, to the next level.

 Get Muscle Working For You